 Division 3 — Specified taxable benefits

-11. Contributions to redundancy benefits schemes
+11. Contributions to redundancy benefits scheme

 A contribution to a redundancy benefits scheme is a specified taxable benefit for the purposes of section 45(2)(b) of the Act and the definition of specified taxable benefits in the Glossary to the Act.

-12. Value of redundancy benefits scheme contributions
+12. Value of redundancy benefits scheme contributions (Act s.
+9BI)

 For the purposes of section 9BI of the Act, the value of a contribution to a redundancy benefits scheme is the amount equal to the amount of the contribution.

-[Regulation 12 amended by No. 15 of 2010 s.
+[Regulation 12 amended by Act No. 15 of 2010 s.
 30.]

-13. Portable paid long service leave
+13. Contributions to portable paid long service leave fund

 A contribution to a portable long service leave fund is a specified taxable benefit for the purposes of section 45(2)(b) of the Act and the definition of specified taxable benefits in the Glossary to the Act.

-14. Value of portable long service leave fund contributions
+14. Value of portable long service leave fund contributions (Act s.
+9BI)

 For the purposes of section 9BI of the Act, the value of a contribution to a portable long service leave fund is the amount equal to the amount of the contribution.

-[Regulation 14 amended by No. 15 of 2010 s.
+[Regulation 14 amended by Act No. 15 of 2010 s.
 31.]

-15. Wages exemptions related to specified taxable benefits
+15. Exempt wages prescribed (Act s.
+40(4))

 If an employer makes a contribution to a redundancy benefits scheme or a portable long service leave fund in relation to an employee, then wages provided or payable by the employer to the employee are exempt wages for the purposes of section 40(4) of the Act to the extent of the amount that the employer is entitled to recover from the scheme or fund.

 [16-18.
-Deleted by No. 15 of 2010 s.
+Deleted by Act No. 15 of 2010 s.
 32.]

 Division 4 — Fringe benefits

 [19-26.
-Deleted by No. 15 of 2010 s.
+Deleted by Act No. 15 of 2010 s.
 33.]

-27. Notice of amended FBT Act assessment
+27. Amended FBT Act assessment, employer to give copy of to Commissioner

 An employer who receives an amended assessment under the FBTA Act must give a copy of the amended assessment to the Commissioner within 30 days of receiving it.